awsdocs/aws-freertos-docs/doc_source/userguide/freertos-ble-library.md

 ### Porting API Implementations<a name="freertos-ble-porting-apis"></a>

-To port Amazon FreeRTOS to a new target, you must implement some APIs for the Wi\-Fi Provisioning service and Bluetooth Low Energy functionality\.
+To port FreeRTOS to a new target, you must implement some APIs for the Wi\-Fi Provisioning service and Bluetooth Low Energy functionality\.

 #### Bluetooth Low Energy APIs<a name="freertos-ble-porting-ble"></a>

-To use the Amazon FreeRTOS Bluetooth Low Energy middleware, you must implement some APIs\.
+To use the FreeRTOS Bluetooth Low Energy middleware, you must implement some APIs\.

 ##### APIs Common Between GAP for Bluetooth Classic and GAP for Bluetooth Low Energy<a name="gap-common-apis"></a>
 + `pxBtManagerInit`